Gataquadrada/SpriteTube/README.md

 > The Windows version, usually, is a couple days behind the command line version.
 > As I have little experience with translating a NodeJS app to an executable.

-If you don't want to fiddle with any of the manual parts, here is a [Windows version](https://github.com/Mazeakin/Maze-Static-VTube/releases) you can just download and use.
+If you don't want to fiddle with any of the manual parts, here is a [Windows version][url_releases] you can just download and use.

 ### Command line (NodeJS)